SonTung2k5/DSATOPIC1/README.md

 Ngô Quang Vinh - 20233946

 INSTRUCTIONS:
-1. Khi trang tải xong, bảng điều khiển hiển thị “Click on the map to select the start point.”
+1. When the page finishes loading, the control panel shows “Click on the map to select the start point.”
-2. Click lên bản đồ để chọn điểm bắt đầu (start).
+2. Click on the map to choose the start point.
-   - Hệ thống tự tìm node gần nhất, đánh dấu bằng chấm xanh.
+   The system automatically finds the nearest node and marks it with a green dot.
-3. Tiếp tục click để chọn điểm kết thúc (end).
+3. Click again to choose the end point.
-   - Đánh dấu bằng chấm đỏ.
+   It will be marked with a red dot.
-   - Bấm “Reset Selection” nếu muốn chọn lại.
+   Click “Reset Selection” if you want to choose again.
-4. Ứng dụng tự tính và vẽ đường đi ngắn nhất, hiển thị:
+4. The app then computes and draws the shortest path, and displays:
-   - Danh sách các node đi qua
+   The list of nodes along the route
-   - Tổng quãng đường (mét)
+   The total distance (in meters)
-   - Thời gian đi bộ ước tính (phút)
+   The estimated walking time (in minutes)